dawidpodsiadly/fully-automated-testing/README.md

 Once the setup is completed, all you have to do is open Gitlab and run:

 1. To build and deploy the app, trigger the pipeline with the variable `DEPLOY_TEST_INSTALLATION=true`.
+This will automatically create the test users as part of the deployment process.

 2. To run API tests, trigger the pipeline with the variable `RUN_API_TESTS=true`.